-I’ve used wildflowers in my homemade salve, but I wanted to make sure I got a gallon batch of mead going before it was too late.
-Here I will show you how to make wildflower mead.
+I’ve used wildflowers in my homemade salve, but I want to make sure I get a gallon batch of mead going before it’s too late.
+I will show you how to make this delicious wildflower mead!

 Making mead is actually fairly simple, easier than beer even (brewing beer is somewhat complicated, to be honest).
 The basics are the same for all wines and meads, you just change the flavorings to your liking.

 - 2-3 pounds raw honey, preferably wildflower honey

-- Wildflowers of your choosing
+- Edible wildflowers of your choosing

 - A small handful of golden raisins